thenicealex/knowledgebase/README.md

 This is my knowledge base.

-All articles are written in discussions.
+All articles are written in Discussions.